TO AUTHORS

 Finally, briefly mention the main aim of the work and highlight the main conclusions.
 Keep the introduction comprehensible to scientists working outside the topic of the paper.

-Conclusions: The conclusions constitute the main point for future research, it includes the interpretation of the results and the solutions of the problem studied.
+Conclusions: This section is not mandatory but can be added to the manuscript if the discussion is unusually long or complex.
 It could also be used to include recommendations for future research and the benefits of its results.

 Authorship must be limited to those who have contributed substantially to the work reported.